St Bartholomew’s Church (updated)

 1-5 Westgate as The Theological College

 In 1936 the lease owned by the Church Commissioners for the buildings at the top of Westgate – which included the Coach House and stable yard as well as what is now no. 5 – were let to the Chichester Theological College.
-This whole block, renamed Marriot House, was used for accommodation with eighteen students… Continue reading 1-5 Westgate as The Theological College
+This whole block, renamed Marriot House, was used for accommodation with eighteen students and 2 members of staff.
+There were 20 bedrooms, 4 WCs and 4 bathrooms.
+The main building for the College was No. 52 Westgate.

 Hidden Westgate Histories 9: Demolished properties Northside